jethanivijay/vijaymdwhandsonlab/e2e_samples/parking_sensors_synapse/README.md

 3. **Create Azure DevOps Pipelines** for Implementation based on Instructions
 4. **Define Required Variables** within Azure Devops Pipeline
 5. **Pass Secrets using Environment Variables** in Tasks for Pipelines
-6. Implementation can take upto **30 mins for each environment** hence be patient
+6. **Pay attention** to instructions to understand complete process flow of MDW Implementation
-7. **Pay attention** to instructions to understand complete process flow of MDW Implementation.
+7. Implementation can take upto **30 mins for each environment** hence be patient

 ### Troubelshooting